 That helps explain why hormone headaches are also associated with pregnancy, breastfeeding, and even birth control pills.
 Because they, too, change the level of those two female hormones.

 Doctors hope this knowledge will help them develop more effective prescription drugs and better hormone headache natural remedies.

 Absolutely!
 Research suggests that low testosterone can cause various kinds of headaches in men, everything from tension headache to migraine or even cluster headache.

 Just as more women get headaches around menopause, more men start to suffer from headaches (or get worse headaches) during andropause (male menopause).
 Because their testosterone level falls too low.

-Hormone headache natural remedies appeal to these men, especially since prescription testosterone therapy is still fairly new and it can be risky.
+Hormone headache natural remedies appeal to these men, especially since prescription testosterone therapy is still fairly new, and it can be risky.

-Any other possible reasons for hormone headaches?
+Are there other possible reasons for hormone headaches?

 Maybe.
 Some scientists think that serotonin may be the primary trigger for all headaches.

 Serotonin is a neurotransmitter, a chemical messenger inside the body that moves information between cells.
 It helps regulate our mood, pain perception, and sleep patterns.

 If serotonin levels dip too low, the result can be depression, anxiety, insomnia and – you guessed it – headache.
 In fact some doctors think that chronically low serotonin can lead to what are sometimes mistaken for hormone headaches or migraines.